 Since the year 2000, The World’s Children’s Prize program has educated and empowered over 38 million children.
 It’s the world’s largest annual educational initiative for equality, the rights of the child and democracy.
 The WCP program concludes with a Global Vote.
 Millions of children vote to select their child rights hero.

 The majority of children who participate are vulnerable, such as former child soldiers and child slaves.
-Three global legends are among those who have got behind the WCP as patrons: the late Nelson Mandela, Aung San Suu Kyi, and Xanana Gusmão.
+Three global legends are among those who have got behind the WCP as patrons: the late Nelson Mandela, Malala Yousafzai, and Xanana Gusmão.
 Other patrons include H.M.
 Queen Silvia of Sweden, Graça Machel, Desmond Tutu and Swedish Prime Minister Stefan Löfven.

 How does the WCP program work?
 The program is run annually in schools worldwide.
 Three Child Rights Heroes are selected as candidates for The World’s Children’s Prize for the Rights of the Child.
 They and their ideas, and the children they fight for, inspire and engage millions of youngsters around the world.